samiuljoy/minimal-dwm-and-st-ricing/Readme.md

 - Terminal file manager is set to be nnn(Noice is Not Noice), and can be launched using MODKEY+g.
 The default terminal is set to st(simple terminal)

 - Launch a floating terminal using MOD2KEY+Return.
-MOD2KEY is set to alt, so Alt+Return.
+MOD2KEY is set to alt

+- Switch between recent tags with MOD2KEY+Tab

 - If you're using mocp music player, launch it with MOD2KEY+p.